IT’S A BEST BUY BECAUSE:

 Soul delivers impressive passenger room, flexible cargo space, and lots of upscale available features in a tidy, pleasant-to-drive package.

 All-wheel drive isn’t available, some desirable tech and safety features are restricted to the pricier top-line models, and the turbo-engine transmission’s shifts can feel clunky.

 With its slightly elevated ride height and tall “box-on-wheels” body shape, the Kia Soul straddles the line between a subcompact car and a subcompact SUV.
 We previously categorized the Soul as a subcompact car, but with the vehicle’s redesign for 2020, we have moved it to our subcompact SUV category.
-Kia also offers an all-electric Soul EV version in California and other select U.S. states for 2020, but that vehicle has been delayed until at least 2021.
+Kia had intended to offer an all-electric Soul EV version in California and other select U.S. states for 2020, but that vehicle has been delayed until at least 2021.